 How Do Venous Ulcers Form?

-Venous ulcers account for the majority of chronic lower extremity ulcers.
+Venous ulcers account for a majority of chronic lower extremity ulcers.
 The problem begins with poor blood circulation in the legs, often due to damaged valves inside the leg veins.
 When they’re healthy, these valves help control blood pressure inside the veins.
 If they weaken due to injury or aging, they allow blood to pool inside the veins and cause an excessive build-up of pressure.
 The growing pressure causes the vein to expand and prevents essential nutrients and oxygen from getting to tissues.

 Eventually, the vein may protrude from the skin and form a varicose vein, and the skin may become fragile.
 This is the start of venous ulcer development.
 In the first stage, the skin becomes red and inflamed.
-The skin may begin leaking a small amount of fluid.
-As the condition progresses, the affected area of skin starts to die and a non-healing wound develops.
-In the final stage, the open wound is clearly visible and unlikely to disappear without medical intervention.
+Persistent inflammation leads to damage of the local tissues.

 Even with a healthy lifestyle, it’s possible to develop vein disease and venous ulcers.
 This is partially due to a strong genetic influence.
 Individuals who have a close relative with vein disease are more likely to develop venous issues.
 If this describes your circumstances, you may wish to be monitored closely by a vein specialist to minimize your risk of future complications.

-Health Issues Related to Venous Ulcers
+What Health Issues Can Be Related to Venous Ulcers?

-• Swollen and achy legs
+- Swollen and achy legs

-• Tired or heavy legs
+- Tired or heavy legs

-• Patches of dark red or purple skin
+- Patches of dark red or purple skin

-• Areas of skin that are thick, dry, itchy or hardened
+- Areas of skin that are thick, dry, itchy or hardened

-• Restlessness, especially at night
+- Restlessness, especially at night

-• A shallow, red sore with irregular edges
+- A shallow, red sore with irregular edges

-• Clear, yellow or bloody drainage from the sore
+- Clear, yellow or bloody drainage from the sore

-• Random bleeding
+- Random bleeding

-• Unpleasant smell
+- Unpleasant smell

-Severe complications of chronic venous ulcers include infection and malignant change, such as the skin cancer squamous cell carcinoma.
+Severe complications of chronic venous ulcers may include infection and malignant change, such as the skin cancer squamous cell carcinoma.
 Venous ulcers can also have a major economic and personal impact.
 They are linked with loss of productivity, missed workdays, discomfort, increased disability, frequent visits to health care facilities, need for dressing changes, recurrent hospitalizations and high medical costs.

 Can I Treat Venous Ulcers at Home?